 Background: Musculoskeletal Ultrasound (US) is increasingly used as a valid and reliable tool for diagnosis and management of inflammatory arthritis.
-However, its use in Systemic Lupus Erythematosus (SLE) and Sjögren's syndrome (SS) patients for assessment of arthritis in clinical practice remains less established.
+However, its use in Systemic Lupus Erythematosus (SLE) and Sjogren's syndrome (SS) patients in clinical practice remains less established.